 15. Coastal

 Wave action causes the deterioration of coastlines.
-Even the smallest of waves can eat away the soil and loose rocks of a coastline, drastically changing its shape over time.
+Even the smallest of waves can eat away at the soil and loose rocks of a coastline, drastically changing its shape over time.

 How to Prevent Water Erosion in Farming